Meriam Yehya Ibrahim considers herself Christian, but a court says she's Muslim

 He uses a wheelchair and “totally depends on her for all details of his life,” said Jar Elnabi, her lawyer.

-She’s having a difficult pregnancy, and a request to send her to a private hospital was denied, the lawyer said.
+Ibrahim is having a difficult pregnancy, the lawyer said.
+A request to send her to a private hospital was denied “due to security measures.”

 There also is the question of the timing of a potential execution.